 Getting in touch

 Once your debt has been purchased by a debt company like Lowell, the company will get in touch to let you know that the debt is now with them and not the original company you made a contract or agreement with.

 Usually, if your debt has been bought by Lowell, you will receive a letter to let you know that the original company has sold the debt to Lowell.

 This is a ‘notice of assignment’, sometimes known as a ‘hello/goodbye’ letter, saying hello from Lowell and goodbye from the original company.
 It’s a legal obligation for Lowell to send this notice.

 From this point on, we’ll work with you to explain the next steps and help to establish a reasonable and affordable payment plan that you can control.
 For more on this, you can look at our guide on what to expect in the debt collection process.

 Can I ignore Lowell?
 What happens if I ignore Lowell?

 We understand that if you start to receive letters from Lowell, you might feel concerned or overwhelmed.
 If you’re worried, it may feel easier to just ignore letters from Lowell, but this could end up causing serious consequences.
-We’re here to help you, and we want to work with you on your journey to becoming debt-free.
+We’re here to work with you.

 If you choose not to get in touch and ignore Lowell letters, we’ll continue to try and reach out to you through methods like letters, texts and emails.
 In some situations, we might work with third parties to help us to get in touch with you.